opensafely-core/proxy/README.md

 ## Debug build

-Ir you `export IMAGE_NAME=proxy-debug`, just run/test will now use build of the image with nginx debug logs on, for diagnosing issues.
+If you `export IMAGE_NAME=proxy-debug`, just run/test will now use build of the image with nginx debug logs on, for diagnosing issues.